Why should you consider doing an NGO internship?

-Internships can be very valuable; they build CVs offer opportunities to explore, and can get you the necessary study credits.
-Most companies offer internship positions, and there is plenty to choose from in the corporate world.
-Another, and perhaps better option is to spend your internship with a non-profit organization.
-Here’s why an NGO internship, and particularly one with a grassroots organization.
+Internships can be very valuable and important; they help you build CVs, offer opportunities to explore, and can get you the necessary study credits.
+There are plenty of companies that offer internship positions in the corporate world, but perhaps a better option would be to explore internships with nonprofit organizations, which offer even more unique benefits.
+Here’s why a NGO internship is important to consider and what makes internships with grassroots organizations particularly beneficial:

-The obvious benefit from interning for an NGO is that you’ll be contributing to a social or environmental cause.
+An obvious benefit of doing a NGO internship is that you’ll be contributing to a social or environmental cause.
 Your time and efforts will help achieve something worthwhile, which can be hugely rewarding.
-Depending on the type of organization and the nature of your work, you might see your work pay off.
-Projects reaching their funding goals, structures being built, trees being planted, and lives being changed.
-That is a priceless experience.
-Although you’re working towards a cause instead of a profit, this doesn’t mean your experience will be less in-depth or challenging – or less valuable for your future career.
-In fact, the opposite might be true.
+Depending on the type of organization and the nature of your work, you might see your work pay off; projects reaching their funding goals, structures being built, trees being planted, and lives being changed, these all add to a priceless experience.
+Although you’re working towards a cause instead of profit, this doesn’t mean your NGO internship experience will be less in-depth or challenging – or less valuable for your future career.
+In fact, it should be the opposite!

-You are also likely to have more responsibility as an intern at a large company.
-All support counts significantly at small nonprofits.
-Supervisors will spot the potential in interns and give them freedom and space to take on large tasks.
-Though this can be challenging, it is also hugely empowering.
-You might surprise yourself with your own capabilities.
+You are likely to have more responsibility during an NGO internship, than if you do an internship with a larger organization.
+Supervisors can spot the potential in interns when working among a smaller team, and therefore give them freedom and space to take on larger tasks.
+Though this can be challenging, it is also hugely empowering and can make your NGO internship experience that much more important and worth it.
+You might surprise yourself with your own capabilities!

-This does not apply to all NGOs, but many NGO offices have a very informal work culture and a family-feel.
+This does not apply to all nonprofit organizations, but many NGO offices have a very informal work culture and a family-feel.
 Many small nonprofits are driven by passion and staffed by people with a getting-things-done mentality.
-This doesn’t mean you’ll work less hard, but it does mean you’re more likely to be part of a close-knit team.
-This can make an internship feel like an inspiring life experience, rather than just work.
+This doesn’t mean you’ll work any less hard, but it does mean you’re more likely to be a part of a close-knit team.
+This can be a big benefit of doing an NGO internship on multiple levels, including improving your teamwork skills, learning about other project areas,